-BlackRock, the Fund's investment adviser, manages the Fund's investments and its business operations subject to the oversight of the Board.
+BlackRock, the Fund's investment adviser, manages the Fund's investments and its business operations subject to the oversight of the Board of the Trust.
 While BlackRock is ultimately responsible for the management of the Fund, it is able to draw upon the trading, research and expertise of its asset management affiliates for portfolio decisions and management with respect to certain portfolio securities.
-BlackRock is an indirect, wholly-owned subsidiary of BlackRock, Inc.
+BlackRock is an indirect, wholly-owned subsidiary of BlackRock.
+Inc.

 BlackRock, a registered investment adviser, was organized in 1994 to perform advisory services for investment companies.
-BlackRock International Limited ("BIL"), a registered investment adviser organized in 1995, and BlackRock (Singapore) Limited ("BSL", and, together with BIL, the "Sub-Advisers"), a registered investment adviser organized in 2000, are affiliates of BlackRock, and each acts as a sub-adviser for the Fund.
+BlackRock International Limited, BlackRock (Singapore) Limited and BlackRock Asset Management North Asia Limited, the Fund's sub-advisers (each, a "Sub-Adviser"), are registered investment advisers organized in 1995, 2000 and 1998, respectively.
 BlackRock and its affiliates had approximately \$9.101 trillion in investment company and other portfolio assets under management as of September 30, 2023.